-public funding to be represented.43 It is also possible to apply to have the fee waived, and destitute asylum seekers without asylum support would qualify for this, but may not have the advice or information to make the application.
+A fee of £140 (€162) is required for an oral hearing of an asylum appeal in the regular procedure.
+Applicants do not need to pay if they are receiving asylum support (see Reception Conditions) or if they have public funding to be represented.56 It is also possible to apply to have the fee waived, and destitute asylum seekers without asylum support would qualify for this, but may not have the advice or information to make the application.
 In practice most asylum seekers are not liable to pay the fee because most are receiving asylum support at this stage of the process.

 The complexity of the law and procedure and the barrier of language make it extremely difficult for asylum seekers to represent themselves.
-Research published in 2016 warns that asylum seekers face a 'lottery' in terms of access to legal advice44.
-Tribunal rules require all evidence to be translated into English where relevant and sent to all parties in advance of the hearing.45 It is difficult for an unrepresented asylum seeker to know what is required, or to get access to resources and advice to prepare papers for a hearing.
+Several research reports refer to the variance in quality and availability of legal advice and this area.57 Tribunal rules require all evidence to be translated into English where relevant and sent to all parties in advance of the hearing.58 It is difficult for an unrepresented asylum seeker to know what is required, or to get access to resources and advice to prepare papers for a hearing.

-There is no information available from government sources, including Courts and Tribunals service, on processing times specific to asylum cases as the data refers to immigration hearings, although anecdotal evidence suggests it is commonly more than 12 months in Glasgow, for instance.46 Anecdotal evidence also supports the fact that waiting times for appeals are longer at some hearing centres than others.
+There is no public information routinely made available by government sources, including Courts and Tribunals service, on processing times specific to asylum cases as the data refers to immigration hearings.
+A Parliamentary Question answered in January 2019 indicated that the average waiting time for asylum appeals from lodging to hearing was 29 weeks, during the period October 2018-September 2019-September 2018.59

-The BBC used Freedom of Information Act requests to reveal the variance in appeal success rates by hearing centre47, although other factors may influence the outcome of appeals.
+The BBC used Freedom of Information Act requests to reveal the variance in appeal success rates by hearing centre, 60 although other factors may influence the outcome of appeals.

-Research by Asylum Aid and the National Centre for Social Research in 2017 looked at the way women experienced the asylum appeals process, what are the factors contributing to successful cases at appeal and how the guidance for Immigration Judges is implemented in practice.48
+Research by Asylum Aid and the National Centre for Social Research in 2017 looked at the way women experienced the asylum appeals process, what are the factors contributing to successful cases at appeal and how the guidance for Immigration Judges is implemented in practice.61